hibernate/in.relation.to/_data/people/GavinKing.md

 gravatar_hash: 77987db6d7dd75abd4a14651641b3d46
 active: true
 ---
-Gavin King is a Distinguished Engineer at Red Hat.
+Gavin King is a Red Hat Distinguished Engineer working at IBM.
 He's the creator of [Hibernate](https://hibernate.org), a popular persistence solution for Java and of the [Ceylon programming language](http://ceylon-lang.org).
 He contributed to the Java Community Process as JBoss and then Red Hat